 Peer Critique Form:

-Justifying an Evaluation Essay 1st Draft
+Critical Evaluation Essay 1st Draft

 number and quality of comments on the essay itself (not just filling out this

 A Well-Presented Subject

-A Clear Overall Judgment
+A Clear Judgment

 Appropriate Reasons and Convincing Support

-Is the essay well organized and clear?
+Is the essay in ?